 - Informal discussion groups

-- Participating in a moot court activity
+- Participating in or judging a moot court or mock trial activity

-- Education programs on mentoring new attorneys
+- Educational programs on mentoring new attorneys

-Examples of Activities that do qualify for MCLE credit
+Examples of activities that do qualify for MCLE credit

 Qualifying an activity for special credit hours